Consumer behaviour: Influence of the Internet on buying process

 As the preceding table shows, the first row indicates the process of a consumer buying a new product, while the second and third row illustrates the positive influences the Internet could have on buying process by creating effective communications with online consumers.
-For example, suppose a consumer carelessly see an advertisement about laptops on Wechat, a popular Chinese social media developed by Tencent.
-He begins to feel that his laptop is a bit out of date and want to buy a new one, which the outcome of good advertisement placed on the daily Internet tool.
-He doesn't know anything about how to buy a new one as business change so fast today, so he search on Google to find out the answer.
-On the result page, what he finds out is the promotional ads which mainly come from JD.com and Taobao, RingToRed.Com two main Chinese competitors of online retailer at this field.
-As always, he used to prefer JD.com, which provides comparison in detail on brands, price, place and ways of payment and delivery.
-After careful selection, he makes his order through payment of Wechat, which was placed inside of JD.com.
-JD.com has one of the fastest distribution channels within China and it support excellent post-purchase service to maintain its position in the market.
+For example, suppose a consumer carelessly sees an advertisement about laptops on Wechat, a popular Chinese social media developed by Tencent.
+He begins to feel that his laptop is a bit out of date and wants to buy a new one, which is the outcome of good advertisement placed on a daily Internet tool.
+He does not know anything about how to buy a new one as business changes so fast today, so he searches on Google to find an answer.
+On the results page he finds promotional ads which mainly come from JD.com and Taobao, two competing Chinese online retailers in this field.
+He prefers to use JD.com, which provides detailed comparisons of brands, prices, locations, and methods of payment and delivery.
+After careful selection, he makes his order through JD.com via Wechat payment.
+JD.com has one of the fastest distribution channels within China and it supports excellent post-purchase service to maintain its position in the market.